Your Search Results

 Pretty little pub in the centre of an affluent village boasting two very large duck ponds.

-Busy and popular village pub where locals and visitors mingle happily.
+Popular and dog-friendly village pub where locals and visitors mingle happily.